6. Develop Action Plan

 These tools and examples have been developed by the National MCH Workforce Development Center or collected by the MCH Digital Library:

-• 30/30 Action PlanPDF | Word document (editable).
+• 30/30 Action Plan.
+(National MCH Workforce Development Center).
 A simple way to monitor progress and record future action steps in ongoing work.
 The idea is that the team meets for 30 minutes every 30 days to discuss progress over the past month.
 The progress, roadblocks and other relevant ideas are noted on the form, along with an action plan for the following month.

 • Plan-Do-Study-Act Cycle.
-A tool used to help stakeholders test strategies and innovations on a small scale in order to learn how to adapt the strategy to fit with the environment in which it is being implemented.
-The tool provides a structured way to plan how the test will be carried out, try it, observe and collect data, and adapt the strategy based on what is learned.
+(National MCH Workforce Development Center).
+This MCH version provides video training and a structured way to plan how the test will be carried out, try it, observe and collect data, and adapt the strategy based on what is learned.

 These resources have been collected by the MCH Digital Library: